ervc/cpartrace/Readme.md

 See [Van Clepper et al. 2025](https://iopscience.iop.org/article/10.3847/1538-4357/ada8a4) for model details.

+Note: Currently the `velfinding` module is present but still experimental and does not give reliable results.
+This will be updated in the future

 ## TODO:

 - [ ] Input files and reading in information